26 bathroom vanity ideas for a chic-meets-functional design

 (Image credit: Drummonds)

-A vanity unit is one of the central features in a bathroom, so get creative and bold with color and material to create a stand out design.
+A vanity unit is one of the central features in a bathroom, so get creative and bold with color and material to create a standout design.
+And nothing makes a stylish statement quite like a colorful marble.

-As shown here in this bathroom from Kate Moss’s Cotswold home, the stunning, Green Verde Guatemala marble creates a truly show-stopping design, a beautiful example of green bathroom ideas.
+Embracing marble bathroom ideas can be both beautiful and incredibly durable.
+As shown here in this bathroom from Kate Moss’s Cotswold home, the stunning green Verde Guatemala marble creates a truly show-stopping design, a beautiful example of green bathroom ideas.

 An example of bathroom vanity ideas showing a gray bathroom double vanity unit with white sinks and a gray and black mosaic tiled floor